nnikandros/es-cli/README.md

 Currently the configuration assumes that the elasticsearch cluster is hosted on premise.
 Future versions could change that.

 ## Subcommands
   Currently the `es` command has a few subcommands.
-Which subcommand has it's own flags.
+Some subcomannds have their own subcommand and most of subcommands has it's own flags.
   The current subcommands are:
-  1. index
+  1. index.
+Has further subcommands
+    - create
+    - delete
+    - list
+    - clone

   2. count
   3. cluster
   4. search